davebenson/doom4-walkthrough/README.md

 That said, the extra combat upgrades have to be earnedd, so earning 100% on one playthough (ie without taking advantage of Mission Replay or dying), is logistically tricky, if not impossible.

 ## Checkpoints
+Checkpoints save your ammo, health and armor levels, as well as the locations of pickups of the same nature.

+On the other hand, Secrets, Argent Cells, and Elite Guards are all saved without making a checkpoint.

+This system usually works quite well, but the Argent Cells have a side-effect of filling up whatever power you upgrade.
+This isn't saved unless you find a checkpoint elsewhere.
+This rarely comes up besides in Mission 7 where we provide some advice.

 ## Your Dossier
 These are accessed by the central button on PS4.